4ions/AtomChat-The_escape_room/README.md

 ```

-## Deploy integrate with Telegram and Play
+## Deployment, Integration with Telegram

 To deploy and use in Telegram

+## Play

 ## Tech Stack